MCHF & WHC HALL OF FAME INDUCTEE 2015

 Larry Kane (1938 – 2008)

 Larry was born June 21, 1938, in Havre, Montana, to Katherine (Holst) and Gerald Kane.
 He had two brothers, Gerald Jr. and Terry Kane.
-The family resided on the Kane ranch in the Bear Paw Mountains.
+The family resided on the Kane Ranch in the Bears Paw Mountains.
 The boys attended school in a country school at Warrick, Montana.

 After he left school, Larry joined the United States Army.
 While away he kept in touch with his sweetheart, Gwen Stave, whom he married November 17, 1969.

-After his honorable discharge from the U.S. Army in 1958, he hit the rodeo trail.
-He rode saddle broncs until 1972, and continued to handle livestock as a pick-up man until 1980, working for some of the most established stock contractors in rodeo across the country.
+After his honorable discharge from the U.S. Army in 1958, Larry hit the rodeo trail.
+He rode saddle broncs until 1972, and continued to handle livestock as a sought after pick-up man until 1980, working for some of the most established stock contractors in rodeo across the country.
+He was called a “horse whisperer” of sorts.
+He could achieve amazing results when breaking and training horses and proved it on the ranch and in the rodeo arena.

 Larry Kane qualified for the National Finals Rodeo four straight years from 1960 to 1963.
 His best season was 1963, when he finished fourth in the world standings.

-Hugh Chabliss, a competitor, once said Larry was a great cowboy, he made riding look so easy.
-He said it must have been his knowledge of horses or his no-quit attitude, or maybe it was a competitive fever that only the greatest have experienced.
+Hugh Chabliss, a competitor, once said that Larry was a great cowboy who made riding look so easy.
+He said it must have been Larry's knowledge of horses or his no-quit attitude, or maybe it was a competitive fever that only the greatest have experienced.

-Four times in his career, Larry Kane rode the outstanding bucking horse Descent, the six-time bucking horse of the year owned by Beutler Brothers & Cervi Rodeo Company.
+Four times in his career, Larry rode the outstanding bucking horse Descent, the six-time bucking horse of the year owned by Beutler Brothers & Cervi Rodeo Company.
 Whenever the chute gate opened and Larry was mounted in the saddle, everyone knew it would be a beautiful ride.
 The cheering of the crowd always told the story.
 In 1960, Larry was named Rodeo Cowboys Association Rookie of the Year.
-He was also a sought-after pick-up man.
-Three times – 1969, 1972 and 1975 – he was selected to work the National Finals Rodeo, a job that was earned through voting by the cowboy contestants.
+Three times – 1969, 1972 and 1975 – he was selected to work the National Finals Rodeo as pick-up man, a job that was earned through voting by the cowboy contestants.

-After Larry’s death in 2008, at the age of 70, he was nominated into the Cowboy Hall of Fame in Oklahoma City, Oklahoma.
+After Larry’s death in 2008, at the age of 70, he was inducted into the Cowboy Hall of Fame in Oklahoma City, Oklahoma.